Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Method

-where $\mathcal{L}_{\rm CE}$ is the cross-entropy measured on the virtual data and its corresponding and $\mathcal{L}_{\rm Con}$ is the supervised contrastive loss where $I$ is the collection of all indices, $A(i)$ indicates all the local and global virtual data indices without $i$ ($A(i) \equiv I \backslash \{i\}$), $z=\psi(x)$ is the output of feature extractor, $P(i)$ represents the set of images belonging to the same class $y_i$ without data $i$, and $\tau_{temp}$ is a scalar temperature parameter.
-In such a way, global virtual data can be served for calibration, \textit{e.,g.,} $z_i$ is from $\tilde{D}^g$ as an anchor and $z_p$ is from $\tilde{D}^c$.
-At this point, a critical problem arises: \textit{How do we generate global virtual data?}
+$\mathcal{L}_{\rm CE}$ is the cross-entropy measured on the virtual data $\tilde{D} = \{\tilde{D}^c, \tilde{D}^g\}$ and K is the number of classes. $\mathcal{L}_{\rm Con}$ is the supervised contrastive loss~\citep{khosla2020supervised} for decreasing the feature distances between data from the same class while increasing the feature distances for those from different classes. $B_{\backslash j}$ represents a batch containing both $\tilde{D}^c$ and $\tilde{D}^g$ but without data $j$, $B^{y_j}_{\backslash j}$ is a subset of $B_{\backslash j}$ only with samples belonging to class $y_{j}$, and $\tau_{temp}$ is a scalar temperature parameter.
+In such a way, global virtual data can be served for calibration and groups the features of same classes together.
+At this point, a critical problem arises: \textbf{\textit{What global virtual data shall we use?}}